samb1729/RsHighscores/README.md

-# Osrshighscores
+# RsHighscores

 [![Code Climate](https://codeclimate.com/github/sambooo/OSRSGrabber.png)](https://codeclimate.com/github/sambooo/OSRSGrabber)

-Easy to use gem for downloading and parsing Oldschool Runescape highscores.
+Easy to use gem for downloading and parsing Runescape highscores.
 Inspired to some extent by [Partyhat](https://github.com/clooth/Partyhat)

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'osrshighscores'
+    gem 'rshighscores'

 And then execute: